robbenz/dia_plugs/woocommerce-jetpack/readme.txt

 * *Gateways Icons* - Change or completely remove icons (images) for any (default or custom) WooCommerce payment gateway.
 * *Gateways Min/Max* - Add min/max amounts for WooCommerce payment gateways to show up.
 * *Gateways by Country or State* - Set countries or states to include/exclude for WooCommerce payment gateways to show up.
+* *Gateways by User Role* - Set user roles to include/exclude for WooCommerce payment gateways to show up.
 * *Gateways per Product or Category* - Show WooCommerce gateway only if there is selected product or product category in cart.

 **Shipping & Orders**